DataDog/hiring-engineers/answers.md

 #![](downtimeweekendemailnotification.jpg)&nbsp;&nbsp;

 ### Collecting APM Data
-Although the the tracing APM setup documentation (https://docs.datadoghq.com/tracing/setup/) states  "The APM Agent is enabled by default on Linux," that appers to be untrue.
+Although the the tracing APM setup documentation (https://docs.datadoghq.com/tracing/setup/) states  "The APM Agent is enabled by default on Linux," that appears to be untrue.
 On the Centos 7 machines on which I installed the Datadog agent the APM *enabled: true* config option was commented out, as were all the other options, including the *receiver port* option.

 I uncommmented *apm_config*, *enabled: true* and *receiver_port: 8126*